misaka-oneesama/misaka-oneesama/README.md

 ##### Note about Support Platforms

 All Qt supported UNIX like platforms should be supported.
 Originally this is a personal bot and it needs to work mainly on FreeBSD only, which is the OS of my choice for servers.
 If there are any issues on other OSes feel free to fix it yourself and make a *pull request* or open an issue and let me know.
 Also please don't ask for Windows support, thanks.
+You can try Cygwin or other UNIX compatibility layers on Windows; you are on your own though - I can't assist you with that.

-## Testing
+## Testing (this notes can become outdated very often during developement)

 After running the app it checks if a D-Bus connection can be established.
 On success it self-spawns itself with different command line arguments to start all the components which again checks for a D-Bus connection and the interface the master process created.
 The master interface is required for the child processes, if it is not available (example: on direct execution, skipping the master process) the component refuses to start and kills itself.
 There are 3 processes in total.
 The first is the master process which glues all components together and must be running.
 The second is the Server which operates the Web UI.
 The Web UI can be accessed using [http://127.0.0.1:4555/](http://127.0.0.1:4555/) (default configuration).
 The server instance handles all HTTP requests and responses and is multithreaded and can handle hundreds of requests in parallel.
 The third is the actual Discord™ bot which communicates with the WebSocket connection is realtime.

 #### D-Bus

 All 3 instances have their own D-Bus service and methods.
-I recommend you fire up the **Qt QDBusViewer** application for a convenient and complete list of all methods.
+I recommend you fire up the **Qt QDBusViewer** application for a convenient and complete list of all current methods.
 To call a method from the command line you can use `qdbus` or `dbus-send`.

-`qdbus moe.misaka_oneesama / {methodName}` <br>
+`qdbus moe.misaka_oneesama / {methodName} {args}` <br>
-`dbus-send --session --dest=moe.misaka_oneesama --type=method_call --print-reply=literal / moe.misaka_oneesama.{methodName}`
+`dbus-send --session --dest=moe.misaka_oneesama --type=method_call --print-reply=literal / moe.misaka_oneesama.{methodName} {args}`

 **Example:** Check if the bot process is running.